-(Right: Kangaroo Beach, where the officers and men of the 1st Battalion, Newfoundland Regiment, landed on the night of September 19-20, 1915, is to be seen in the distance at the far end of Suvla Bay.
+(Right above: Kangaroo Beach, where the officers and men of the 1st Battalion, Newfoundland Regiment, landed on the night of September 19-20, 1915, is to be seen in the distance at the far end of Suvla Bay.
 The remains of a landing-craft are still clearly visible in the foreground on 'A' Beach. - photograph taken in 2011)

-(Right: Newfoundland troops on board a troop-ship anchored at Mudros: either Megantic on August 29, Ausonia on September 18, or Prince Abbas on September 19 - Whichever the case, they were yet to land on Gallipoli. - from Provincial Archives)
+(Right: Newfoundland troops on board a troop-ship anchored at Mudros: Megantic on August 29, Ausonia on September 18, or Prince Abbas on September 19 - Whichever the case, they were yet to land on Gallipoli - Dardanelles to the French, Çanakkale to the Turks. - from Provincial Archives)